alonsogutierrez/todo-o-nada-bff/README.md

 ## Description

-Backend for FrontEnd Todo o nada Ecommerce project(BFF) with the purpose to serve data and process, backoffice for admin and clients, is a monolith architecture.
+Backend for FrontEnd Todo o nada Ecommerce project (BFF) with the purpose to serve data and process as API, also has feature as backoffice for admin and clients, is a monolith architecture.
 Integrations with MongoDB (orders, products, categories, config) and ElasticSearch (repository for search) to implement CQRS.
 API supported with Express from NodeJS, with Clean Architecture.
 Process payments with FlowAPI.